ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 ### 2. Citing a specific species entry

 If you would like to refer to a specific species entry from the Genome Portal, you can do so by taking the Genome Portal citation (Section 1) and adding the species name and the
-DOI pointing to its associated metadata in SciLifeLab Data Repository:
+DOI pointing to its associated species record in the [SciLifeLab Data Repository](https://figshare.scilifelab.se/):

 **In-text citation (APA format)**:\
 The [_Species name_] entry in the Swedish Reference Genome Portal (SciLifeLab Data Centre; _version number_; RRID: XXXXXXXXX; [Species DOI]).